 Among the projects are a study of the reclamation of the Kaurna language of the Adelaide Plains to enable recommendations for Indigenous languages as living, viable languages into the future; and research into Australia’s climate variability over the past 11,500 years which will develop an unparalleled record of drought duration, frequency and intensity.

 All five of the University’s faculties received funding, including a very successful outcome for the Faculty of Arts with six Discovery Project grants.
-There were 12 successful projects in Sciences, 11 in Engineering, Computer and Mathematical Sciences (ECMS), six in Arts, five in Health and Medical Sciences, and two in the Faculty of the Professions.
+There were 12 successful projects in Sciences, 11 in Engineering, Computer and Mathematical Sciences (ECMS), five in Health and Medical Sciences, and two in the Faculty of the Professions.